puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

   * Tools such as Geppetto and Puppet Lint needs to be updated to handle the new syntax.
   * Standard Library - While this proposal was being prepared, an unfortunate addition of a "reduce" function was made in the standard puppet library.
 * Compatibility: The proposal is future compatible.
+(With the exception that functions in the wild could naturally be named 'each', 'collect' etc. and there is a known clash with the 'reject' function in the standard library).
+At the same time
+  Puppet does not have a mechanism to qualify a function name (this should be the topic of a separate ARM).
+* Other ARMs:
+  * A new ARM should be written with a proposal to handle qualified references to functions and types.
 * Security: Neutral.
 * Performance/scalability:
   While the initial implementation is marginally slower (it creates a semantic model that is translated into an AST and delegates to the "old" ways of doing things in a less than optimal way), there is potential for better performance in future versions.
+(This is discussed under [Risks and Assumptions](#risks-and-assumptions))
 * User experience: THe intention is to make a UX study presenting the various options.
 * I18n/L10n: Neutral
 * Accessibility: Neutral